-The Audit and Risk Committee is chaired by Jim Coyle and meets on a quarterly basis.
+The Audit Committee is chaired by Jim Coyle and meets at least on a quarterly basis.
 It is responsible for ensuring that the financial performance of the Group is properly reported and monitored and provides a forum through which the Group's external auditors may report to the Board.
-It is also responsible for reviewing the Group's internal control and risk management systems.
-The Audit and Risk Committee reviews and recommends to the Board the annual and half-yearly reports and financial statements, financial announcements, internal control systems, risk metrics, decisions requiring a significant element of judgement and procedures and accounting policies of the Group.
+The Audit Committee reviews and recommends to the Board the annual and half-yearly reports and financial statements, and financial announcements.